jadebc/okR/README.md

-`TODO: Update All links and bring over all documentation`
+`TODO: Update links in second part and bring over all documentation`

 # OkR Example Workflow

 1. *Instructor* releases the skeleton file to *students*, alongside any utility files, datasets, assignment specifications, or example code.
 This is represented by the [Example HW Skeleton](https://github.com/jadebc-berkeley/okR/blob/master/HW0_Skeleton.R).
 2. *Students* receive skeleton file and/or specification and begin work in RStudio.
 They complete their assignment and prepare for submission.
-This is represented by the [Example HW Submission](https://github.com/jadebc-berkeley/PH250B/blob/master/OkR/Hw0_Submission.R).
+This is represented by the [Example HW Submission](https://github.com/jadebc-berkeley/okR/blob/master/HW0_Submission.R).
 3. *Students* submit their submission code on our [OkR](https://okpy.org) submission system.
 4. On the OkR server, the autograder runs on the submission code for each *student*.
 This is represented by the [Example HW Autograder](https://github.com/jadebc-berkeley/PH250B/blob/master/OkR/Hw0.ok.R).
 5. The autograder file, after generating a score report for a given submission, will export the scores as a JSON file, mapping Problems to Scores.
 This is represented by the [Example HW Score JSON Generator](https://github.com/jadebc-berkeley/PH250B/blob/master/OkR/ScoreExport.ok.R).